tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-21-explaining-wordcount-example.markdown

 - Java
 ---

 MapReduce is a programming framework that decomposes large data processing jobs into individual tasks that can be executed in parallel across a cluster of servers.
 The name MapReduce comes from the fact that there are two fundamental data transformation operations: *map* and *reduce*.
 These MapReduce operations would be more clear if we walk through a simple example, such as WordCount in my last [post](/blog/2015/11/20/wordcount-sample-in-cloudera-quickstart-vm/).
-The process flow of WordCount example is shown below:
+The process flow of the WordCount example is shown below:

 <!---
 (from [here](https://www.safaribooksonline.com/library/view/programming-hive/9781449326944/ch01.html)):